Thevic16/trainee-python-week-9/README.md

 Note: It would be a good idea to run the commands in the same order that appears down to avoid errors for nonexistent data dependency.

-- python command.py accountsgen --user_type (-a argument to create as admins or -e argument to create as employees).
+- python command.py usersgen --user-type (-a argument to create as admins or -e argument to create as employees).
 - python command.py categoriesgen
 - python command.py filmsgen
 - python command.py seasonsgen
 - python command.py chaptersgen
 - python command.py rolesgen
-- python command.py personsgen
+- python command.py persongen
 - python command.py clientsgen
 - python command.py filmspersonsrolesgen
 - python command.py rentsgen